 On Sunday, we went up to Grandma's to celebrate her and dad's birthdays- a well-timed visit as a valve on her water heater had gone out and dad replaced it after dinner.
 I took a long nap, after which it became obvious that I am now fighting a fierce head-cold.
-This morning I've had a touch of fever, and stayed in bed for a bit, sleeping and reading Bride of the Rat God
+This morning I've had a touch of fever, and stayed in bed for a bit, sleeping and reading Bride of the Rat God by Barbara Hambly.

 I hope I didn't give this cold to the folks at the party, though there is one person who I wouldn't mind having given it to.
-I don't know who it is, but that would be whomever has been stealing our dishes
+I don't know who it is, but that would be whomever has been stealing our dishes.

 We are not planning to have any more parties.

 (*rant mode on*)

 So, yes, after the Chinese New Year's party I noticed that we seemed to have fewer of our regular small jelly-jar glasses than usual.
 Mom gave us that set of glasses when we had our first apartment in Chicago.
 I think originally there were ten, and then one got chipped, and now, after two parties this spring, we have 5.
 It seemed like we had fewer after the first party, and now there are definitely fewer and what's more, one of our small fiesta bowls is also missing.
 We only had 6 of those, and now there are 5.

 This is very upsetting.
 Sunday morning rather than pleasantly revisiting memories of the party, I was furiously pacing the kitchen, my hands clenched, not knowing what if anything I could or should do.